gstef/gigbag/README.md

 ## Changelog

 * Gigbag 0.6.1
     * added all missing TEX files.
-Content can be unpacked and compiled with LaTeX, if the environment is configured and Songs package installed
+Content can be unpacked and compiled with LaTeX without any additions to the working directory, if the environment is configured and Songs package installed
     * fixed a bug with displaying authors in the header
     * some cleanup and missing docstrings added in the code